- It doesn’t take long to freeze your dog’s feet — Depending on the climate, your pup can get frostbite in as little as 30 minutes.

 - Sitting, shivering, and whining

-🚨 If at any point your dog’s paws or extremities turn blue (due to lack of oxygen) or exhibit darkened/blackened discoloration, seek emergency veterinary help immediately.
+🚨 If at any point your dog’s paws or extremities turn pale or blue (due to lack of oxygen) or exhibit darkened/blackened discoloration, seek emergency veterinary help immediately.

 - Feel cold and brittle to touch